 MoT guide: how much does it cost, how long does it take and what happens if your car fails?

-The MoT (Ministry of Transport) test will thoroughly test vehicles’ safety, emissions and general roadworthiness to ensure they meet minimum standards for use on British roads.
-It’s a fairly straightforward test that is carried out at garages and workshops all over the country.
+The MoT (Ministry of Transport) test is designed to thoroughly test a vehicle’s safety, emissions and general roadworthiness to ensure it meets minimum standards for use on British roads.
+It’s a fairly straightforward test that’s carried out at garages and workshops all over the country.

 Vehicles less than three years old don’t require an MoT test, and neither do vehicles built before 1960 – although many owners still put their cars through the test for their own peace of mind.
-If the idea of a classic appeals, we've compiled a list of the 10 best MoT-exempt cars.
+Things may soon be about to change, however, as the government is putting forward legislation to delay a new vehicle’s first MoT to four years after registration, instead of three.

 An MoT test checks that the car satisfies basic roadworthiness regulations on just one day in the year.
 It’s not a service, so don’t take a current MoT as proof that a used car you may be considering buying is reliable or safe, especially if the test isn’t recent.
 A passed MoT doesn’t always guarantee mileage accuracy either, as only the mileage displayed is noted.